 - Case study examples of how a company is utilizing these technologies in a supply chain process – the conference is open to all of the processes in the SCOR model, from plan, source, make, deliver and return, as well as the use of technology to better manage talent.

-- We are looking for start-up companies in the areas of AI, robotics, Robotic Process Automation (RPA), blockchain, 3D printing, IoT or other relevant supply chain technologies to participate in a start-up panel discussion
+- Start-up companies in the areas of AI, robotics, Robotic Process Automation (RPA), blockchain, 3D printing, IoT or other relevant supply chain technologies to participate in a start-up panel discussion.

 Attendees are responsible for the design and management of the end-to-end supply chain.
 For that reason, the Advisory Board will consider abstracts touching on the application of these technologies to core supply chain processes, including: